usds/SME-QA-Website/pages/phases/job-analysis/defining-competencies.md

 sidenav: hiring-phases
 phase: job-analysis
 sub-phase-order: 040
-intro: During the job analysis workshop, SMEs will clearly define the specialized experience in the form of competencies.
-These will then be listed in the job announcement along with the competency definition.
+intro: In the job analysis workshop, SMEs clearly define the specialized experience in the form of competencies.
+You will least these competancies and their definitions in the job announcement.
 ---

 <p class="usa-intro">